clovisdanielcosta/instagram-interface/README.md

 ## :small_orange_diamond: License

-This project is undet MIT license.
+This project is under MIT license.
 Open file [LICENSE](LICENSE.md) to details.
-The images in this project were maded by repo's owner or taken from another repo in the web with the right authorization of use.
+The images in this project were made by repo's owner or taken from another repo in the web with the right authorization of use.

 ## :small_orange_diamond: Thanks

 I wish to say thanks to <b>Digital Innovation One</b> and <b>everis</b> for make this bootcamp possible.
 Special thanks to Gabriela Pinheiro by skillfully teach in this course.
 Thank you very much.
-You are doeing a great job.
+You are doing a great job.

 Well done! :clap: :clap: